City of Gold Coast: 2024

+2020

 Population

 Populations are provided below for the Gold Coast (Southport/Coolangatta, South Coast, Gold Coast) and Albert entities.
 As Albert included the entire Logan City area prior to 1978, figures are only provided from the 1976 census.

 Demographics

 Libraries

 The first municipal library on the Gold Coast opened in the Southport Town Hall on 30 April 1958.
 Prior to this, a series of School of arts and private circulating libraries had supported the communities' and visitors' recreational and educational reading needs.

-The City of Gold Coast has 12 libraries at Broadbeach (at Mermaid Waters), Burleigh Heads, Burleigh Waters, Coolangatta, Elanora, Helensvale, Nerang, Palm Beach, Robina, Runaway Bay, Southport and Upper Coomera.
+The City of Gold Coast has 12 libraries at Broadbeach, Burleigh Heads, Burleigh Waters, Coolangatta, Elanora, Helensvale, Mermaid Waters, Nerang, Palm Beach, Robina, Runaway Bay, Southport and Upper Coomera.
 There is a special needs library within Nerang Library and a Local Studies Library (on the first floor of Southport Library).
 The council also operate a mobile library service.

 In 2018, the mobile library provides a fortnight service to Alberton, Ashmore, Benowa, Bonogin, Cedar Creek, Coomera, Currumbin Valley, Gilston, Jacobs Well, Mudgeeraba, Ormeau (4 visits), Paradise Point, Pimpama (3 visits), Tugun, Steiglitz, Tallebudgera Valley, and Woongoolba.
 The Gold Coast City Library is a member of the Queensland Public Libraries Association.